 Garmin Vivomove.
 Availability and price.

-The Garmin Vivomove will be launched in the coming weeks, so you can get one "right away".
+The Garmin Vivomove will be launched on the market in the coming weeks, so 1TP10You can get your hands on one "right now".
 As for the prices of the different options, they are as follows:

 - Garmin Vivomove Sport, in black and white and with a silicone strap, at a price of 169.99